Partial permutohedra: Introduction

 \section{Introduction}

 Computing the volume of a polytope is hard, even when the complete face structure is known~\cite{khachiyan}.
-In fact, few exact volume formulas have been discovered in much generality.
-Stanley gave a notable volume formula for the regular permutohedron $\Pi(1,2,\dots,m)$, specifically that its normalized volume is $m^{m-2}$~\cite[Example~3.1]{stanley}.
-More generally, Postnikov~\cite{postnikov} studied the permutohedron $\Pi(z_1,\ldots,z_m)$ (i.e., the convex hull of all vectors obtained by permuting the entries of an arbitrary vector $(z_1,\ldots,z_m)$ in~$\RR^m$) as well as a class of generalized permutohedra, and obtained three distinct formulas for the volume of $\Pi(z_1,\dots,z_m)$~\cite[Theorems~3.1,~5.1 and~17.1]{postnikov}, each one subtle in its own way.
+In fact, few exact volume formulae have been discovered in much generality.
+Stanley gave a notable volume formula for the regular permutohedron $\Pi(1,2,\dots,m)$, specifically that its relative volume is $m^{m-2}$~\cite[Example~3.1]{stanley}.
+More generally, Postnikov~\cite{postnikov} studied the permutohedron $\Pi(z_1,\ldots,z_m)$ (i.e., the convex hull of all vectors obtained by permuting the entries of an arbitrary vector $(z_1,\ldots,z_m)$ in~$\RR^m$) as well as a class of generalized permutohedra, and obtained three distinct formulae for the relative volume of $\Pi(z_1,\dots,z_m)$~\cite[Theorems~3.1,~5.1 and~17.1]{postnikov}, each one subtle in its own way.

-In this paper, we study a related family of polytopes called \emph{partial permutohedra}, which were introduced recently by Heuer and Striker~\cite{HS}.
+In this paper\footnote{An extended 12-page abstract of this work has been published in the refereed proceedings of the~35th International Conference on Formal Power Series and Algebraic Combinatorics (University of California, Davis, July 17-21, 2023)~\cite{PP-FPSAC}.}, we study a related family of polytopes called \emph{partial permutohedra}, which were introduced recently by Heuer and Striker~\cite{HS}.
 For positive integers~$m$ and~$n$, the partial permutohedron~$\cP(m,n)$ is the convex hull of all vectors in $\{0,1,\ldots,n\}^m$ whose nonzero entries are distinct.
 It immediately follows that~$\cP(m,n)$ is a lattice polytope.